decidim/decidim/docs/services/etherpad.md

 # Etherpad

-On some cases, users need to have near real time collaborative writing, for instance for having the minutes on a presencial meeting.
+On some cases, users need to have near real time collaborative writing, for instance for having the minutes on a physical meeting.

 To ease online/offline participation, Decidim can be integrated with Etherpad so meetings can have their own pads.